Timesheets (Cloud)

 3. To see the Billable hours field in the Log Time form, she clicks Show hidden fields.

 By default, the same number of hours appears in the Billable hours field as in the Duration.
-However, she changes the billable hours to 3 hours since some of the work she did on this issue was correcting a mistake she made in her report, so she didn't want to charge that to Lunar Industries.
+However, she changes the billable hours to 3 hours since some of the work she did on this work item was correcting a mistake she made in her report, so she didn't want to charge that to Lunar Industries.

 Billable_hours_vs_logged_hours.jpg